Judge Tosses Suit Over ‘Race-Norming' in NFL Dementia Tests

 Smith hoped to learn the scope of the problem through discovery as the lawsuit progressed, but the dismissal by Senior U.S. District Judge Anita B. Brody in Pennsylvania means he may never know how many Black players lost out on payments because of the practice.

+NFL spokesperson Brian McCartney said the league is “pleased with the court's decision” and expects the mediation to address the judge's concerns about the issue.

-An NFL spokesperson did not immediately return messages seeking comment.
-The players' lead lawyer, Christopher Seeger, said the practice is not mandated by the settlement but is left the discretion of the testing physicians.
+Christopher Seeger, the lead lawyer for the more than 20,000 NFL retirees covered by the settlement, said the practice is not mandated under the deal but is left the discretion of the testing physicians.

 “We have also opposed appeals filed by the NFL, supporting former players and physicians who found the application of such adjustments were inappropriate,” Seeger said in a statement.